The covers of His Dark Materials - UK

 These editions encounter an interesting - well, if not necessarily problem, then challenge: the books deal heavily in animal imagery but it's difficult to use animal imagery on covers without steering into wholly the wrong territory - looking fluffy, sentimental; like conventional juvenile fantasy full of talking animals.

-I think what makes me like it more these days is that in recent years His Dark Materials has somewhat suffered from being treated with an over-seriousness, a surfeit of respect, with covers and adaptations drowning the book is so much pompousness they've rather forgotten to be cool and fun.
+I think what makes me like them more these days is that in recent years His Dark Materials has somewhat suffered from being treated with an over-seriousness, a surfeit of respect, with covers and adaptations drowning the book in so much pompousness they've rather forgotten to be cool and fun.
 It's just nice to see editions which aren't ashamed to be cracking adventures for juvenile readers, whatever else they may also be.

 These covers have an unusual origin.
 For the celebration of World Book Night in 2010, special editions of 25 popular and acclaimed novels were created to be distributed for free, volunteers handing them out.
 Northern Lights was one of the 25 and this was the cover, designed by Crush Design.